AICC/CMI-5_Spec_Current/cmi5_runtime.md

 <tr><th align="left">Display</th><td>{ "en-US" : "Received Waiver" }</td></tr>
 <tr><th align="left">Description</th><td>The verb “Waived” indicates that the LMS has determined that the AU was met by means other than completing the AU.</td>
 </tr><tr><th align="left">AU Obligations</th><td>None</td></tr>
-</tr><tr><th align="left">LMS Obligations</th><td>The LMS must use this verb in a statement recorded in the LRS when it determines that the AU may be waived.
-A statement containing a Waived verb must include a "reason" in the extension property of the statement Result.  (see section 9.6.2.2) </td></tr>
+</tr><tr><th align="left">LMS Obligations</th><td>The LMS MUST use this verb in a statement recorded in the LRS when it determines that the AU may be waived.
+A statement containing a Waived verb MUST include a "reason" in the extension property of the statement Result.  (see section 9.6.2.2) </td></tr>
 </tr><tr><th align="left">Usage</th><td>A "Waived" statement is used by the LMS to indicate that the AU may be skipped by the Learner.</td></tr>
 </table>